ibm-cloud-docs/vpc/vpc_byok_multitenant_file_encryption.md

 From {{site.data.keyword.iamshort}} (IAM), authorize access between Cloud File Storage (source service) and {{site.data.keyword.keymanagementserviceshort}} (target service).
 Specify reader access for the role.
 For more information, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning&interface=api#byok-encryption-prereqs).

-To see the encryption keys that are used between accounts and to set up the IAM policy, you must use the API.
+You must use the API to see the encryption keys that are used between accounts, and to set up the IAM policy.
 You can use the UI to access your accounts and see the [IAM authorization](/docs/account?topic=account-serviceauth#serviceauth).
 However, the UI does not show the encryption keys that are used across accounts.
 As account user where the root keys are, you can use the [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-provision) UI to verify the resources that are associated with the encryption keys.

 ## Create an IAM policy to establish authorization between accounts
 {: #byok-cross-acct-iam}